projg2/python-guide/distutils.rst

 distribution.
 This usually includes tests, test data files, documentation but historically there were also instances of sdist releases that were entirely nonfunctional.

+When fetching archives from PyPI, ``pypi.eclass`` should be used.
+It is documented in its own chapter: :doc:`pypi`.

 When using generated archives, it is recommended to append a unique suffix (in case of GitHub, using a ``.gh.tar.gz`` suffix is requested)